 Is it time to scale up?

-Small-scale production has its advantages, allowing for agile and flexible production and facilitating product customization.
-However, once products are perfected and processes optimized, manufacturers might wish to scale up and reach a truly global customer base.
+Small-scale production has its advantages, allowing for agile and flexible production and facilitating product customisation.
+However, once products are perfected and processes optimised, manufacturers might wish to scale up and reach a truly global customer base.

 However, scaling up a small manufacturing business is notoriously difficult.
 The traditional challenges of growing a business, such as equipment purchase, floor space, and talent recruitment, are coupled with the necessity to maintain the original quality and consistency in large-batch production.